Divian Ladwa: TV and film

 In 2019, Ladwa appeared in the British dark comedy series The End of the F***ing World as Sid, a talkative cop.
 He made a special guest appearance in episode 7 of the second series.
 The series premiered on Channel 4 in the UK and internationally the following day on Netflix.
 Netflix submitted Ladwa for consideration for the Primetime Emmy Awards as Outstanding Guest Actor in a Comedy Series category for his portrayal of Sid.

 2019 saw the online release of period drama Mr Malcolm's List on the Refinery29 website, with Ladwa playing Gemma Chan and Frieda Pinto's footman John in a highly comical role.
 The film is part of Refinery29's Shatterbox series aiding and encouraging more female filmmakers.
 Following the success of the short, Mr Malcolm's List was made into a feature with Ladwa reprising his role as John.
 The film was released in 2022 to positive reviews and received a nomination for Best Independent Motion Picture by the NAACP Image Awards.
 The Hollywood Reporter and the Associated Press highlighted Ladwa's "amusing" performance with one review stating "Divian Ladwa from Lion steals any scene he's in".

 In 2020, Ladwa played Dr Chillip in Armando Iannucci's adaptation of Charles Dickens The Personal History of David Copperfield, which also stars Hugh Laurie and Tilda Swinton and reunites Ladwa onscreen with Dev Patel.

+2026 sees the release of Spider Island (film) an upcoming British comedy horror, where Ladwa plays Mongoose.
+Directed by Christopher Smith and produced by Vertigo Films it has an ensemble cast featuring Rose Williams, Tim McInnerny and Andy Nyman Spider Island is set to premiere at FrightFest in London’s Leicester Square.

+The Hollywood Reporter announced the involvement of Divian Ladwa in series 2 of Murderbot (TV series), an American science fiction action comedy television series created by Paul Weitz and Chris Weitz for Apple TV.